mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 ## Media

-The Media api calls provide information about media sources.
-A media source is a publisher of content, such as the New York Times or Instapundit.
+The Media API calls provide information about media sources.
+A media source is a publisher of content, such as The New York Times or Instapundit.
 Every story belongs to a single media source.
 Each media source can have zero or more feeds.

 ### api/v2/media/single/